ConsenSys/aragon-payroll-audit-report-2019-06/README.md

    * Quality of test coverage

 ## 3 System Overview
 The purpose of the Payroll app is to implement a Payroll system in multiple currencies/tokens. `Payroll.sol` requires a price feed and [Passive Pricefeed (PPF)](https://github.com/aragon/ppf) is one such pricefeed available to Payroll instances for conversion between the tokens.
 Aragon team  encourages initial users to set up their instance with a simplified price feed that only sets a 1:1 rate between USD and DAI (and of course, DAI to DAI).
 It also uses aragonOS for Access Control (ACL) and other Aragon app functionalities.
 [Finance](https://github.com/aragon/aragon-apps/tree/master/apps/finance) is a "frontend" contract to the underlying [Vault](https://github.com/aragon/aragon-apps/tree/master/apps/vault), which manages budgets and other nice accounting decorators.
+Payroll can also handle reimbursements and bonuses manually added by payroll managers.
 The Vault stores and handles `ETH` and token transfers and no funds are stored in the other contracts.

 ### 3.1 Detailed Design